ZondaOne/rhivo-app/src/db/README.md

-# Rivo Database Schema
+# Rhivo Database Schema

-This directory contains the database schema, migrations, and utilities for the Rivo appointment platform.
+This directory contains the database schema, migrations, and utilities for the Rhivo appointment platform.

 ## Database Structure